Tse Kwan-ho: Career

 Tse graduated from Hong Kong Academy for Performing Arts in 1989, he joined the Hong Kong Repertory Theatre and was with them for the next eight years.
 In 1997 he joined Raymond To and Clifton To's Springtime Stage Productions Limited and appeared in "Pygmalion" and "Magic is the Moonlight".
 He is a prolific film, television and stage actor.

+In 2023, he received the Best Actor in a Leading Role award at the 7th Chinese Theatre Awards for his performance in "The Top Restaurant", which is a production of the Hong Kong Repertory Theatre.